KrehlK/inclusive-impact/README.md

 There is no prewritten tests in this repository.
 Testing was mainly done through viewing the page locally on a browser and inspecting the page to look at the responsiveness of the website.

 ## Known Issues
-* The search/filter functions on resources.html page only work on the current page, but not across multiple pages.
+* The filter and search function on the resources page only works on the page of the pagination.
 * The images used for each page are specifically cropped the same size so that they match.
 If you plan on replacing the images, make sure that they fit the same dimensions as the current images or else the formatting will be uneven on the page.

 ## Future Development